-“As the go-to data center for some of the most demanding hyperscale cloud and enterprise companies, RagingWire is recognised as an industry leader in data center security and overall customer experience,” said Mark Borto, CEO of Boon Edam Inc. “We are proud to provide an important part of RagingWire’s sophisticated, multi-layer, integrated security system.”
+“As the go-to data center for some of the most demanding hyperscale cloud and enterprise companies, RagingWire is recognised as an industry leader in data center security and overall customer experience,” said Greg Schreiber, Senior Vice President of Sales of Boon Edam Inc..
+“We are proud to provide an important part of RagingWire’s sophisticated, multi-layer, integrated security system.”

 Prevent tailgating and piggybacking

 Hundreds of people pass daily through Boon Edam’s security revolving doors in RagingWire’s data centers.
 These revolving doors prevent both piggybacking as tailgating during entrance and exit.
 They use a combination of sensors to recognize shapes, size and volume in three dimensions, and then stop the door when a violation occurs.
 The premium system also generates an accurate picture of exactly who is in the building at all times.

 According to Eddie Ankers, Director of Corporate Security at RagingWire, the security entrances are extremely important to their customers.
 “Our customers expect our security entrances and anti-tailgating technologies to be extremely fast and accurate.
 By adding these doors to our defense-in-depth security strategy, we are providing the best possible protection system for our customers’ mission critical equipment.”